Sequential Specification Tests to Choose a Model: A Change-Point Approach: Background

+In the contexts of sequential specification tests, \citet{rao2001model} suggests a common approach to choosing a specification: for a pre-specified $\alpha \in (0,1)$, let

-That is, $\dalphaU$ is the largest value of $d$ for which the null hypothesis that $\mathcal{A}$ is true for $d\le \dalphaU$ cannot be rejected at level $\alpha$.
-Although it may seem as though the multiplicity of tests involved in this procedure invalidates the null hypothesis framework, it turns out that this is not the case: the ``stepwise intersection-union principle'' \citet{berger1988, rosenbaum2008,hansen2015} insures that the family-wise error rate is maintained.
-That is, the probability of falsely rejecting the null---choosing $\dalphaU<\dstar$, is bounded by $\alpha$. $\dalphaU$ is the specification that would result from testing null hypotheses backwards: for $d'=D,D-1,\dots,d,\dots,1$, test $H_{0d'}:$ $\mathcal{A}$ is true for $d\le d'$.
-Then, stop testing at $d'=\dalphaU -1$---the first $d'$ for which $p_{d'} \ge \alpha$; reject all null hypotheses $H_{0d'}$ for which $d'\ge \dalphaU$, and fail to reject the rest.
-This protects the family-wise error rate of $\alpha$ since rejecting \emph{any} true null implies rejecting the first true null---a probability $\alpha$ event.
+That is, $\dalphaU$ is the largest value of $d$ for which $H_{0d}$ cannot be rejected at level $\alpha$ (and 0 if no such $d$ exists).
+Although it may seem as though multiplicity corrections may be necessary here, it turns out that this is not the case.
+The ``stepwise intersection-union principle'' \citep{berger1988, rosenbaum2008,hansen2015} insures that the family-wise error rate is maintained, and the probability of falsely rejecting any null hypothesis $H_{0d}$ is bounded by $\alpha$: \begin{prop}[\citealt{hansen2015}] Under Assumptions \ref{ass:orderedH} and \ref{ass:pvals}, $pr(\dalphaU<\dstar)\le \alpha$ \end{prop} The proof can be found in \citet{hansen2015}.
+Informally, note that (1) if $\dstar>0$, selecting $\dalphaU<\dstar$ entails rejecting $H_{0\dstar}$, (2) that $H_{0\dstar}$ is true, and (3) that under Assumption 2, the probability of rejecting a true null at level $\alpha$ is equal to $\alpha$.
+If $\dstar=0$, then $\dalphaU<\dstar$ is impossible by definition. $\dalphaU$ is the specification that would result from testing null hypotheses backwards: for $d'=D,D-1,\dots,d,\dots,1$, test $H_{0d'}$, and stop testing at $d'=\dalphaU -1$, the first $d'$ for which $p_{d'} \ge \alpha$.